core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The following builds on the mapping of the CoAP request/response model to HTTP and vice versa as defined in {{Section 10 of RFC7252}}, as well as on the additional details about the HTTP-to-CoAP mapping defined in {{RFC8075}}.

-Furthermore, the components defined in {{Section 11 of RFC8613}} are also used to map and transport OSCORE-protected messages over HTTP.
+Furthermore, the components defined in {{Section 11 of RFC8613}} are used to map and transport OSCORE-protected messages over HTTP.
 This allows an HTTP client to use Group OSCORE end-to-end with the servers in the CoAP group.

 ## The HTTP Multicast-Timeout Header Field ## {#sec-multicast-timeout-header}